kubernetes-sigs/gateway-api/geps/gep-4661/index.md

 ## Open Questions

-* **Multiple addresses of different types**: When a Gateway specifies addresses of different types (e.g. both `ClusterIPAddress` and `OptimizedLoadBalancerAddress`), should the implementation create one Service per type?
+* **Mixed address types**: When a Gateway specifies multiple entries in `spec.addresses` that combine different types (e.g. both `ClusterIPAddress` and `OptimizedLoadBalancerAddress`, or a new type alongside an existing `IPAddress`), should the implementation create one Service per type?
 And when multiple addresses of the same type are specified, should the implementation aggregate them into a single Service?
 Optimally this would be implementation-specific behavior, as long as `status.addresses` accurately reflects the addresses that were provisioned and are reachable.

 * **Naming and specification of address types**: The names `ClusterIPAddress` and `OptimizedLoadBalancerAddress` are working names used throughout this GEP